 Launching First Ever Rally in N.E.
 Scotland

-The Bon Accord Steam Engine Club (BASEC) was initially founded by the late Bill Barrack, Dod Sim, Jim Coutts and associates in 1975.
-Although the first ever rally was held at the Bridge of Don Aberdeen 1967, right. (currently the location of the Aberdeen Conference Centre).
+The Bon Accord Steam Engine Club (BASEC) was initially founded by the late Bill Barrack, Dod Sim, Jim Coutts and associates following a small steam event in 1969.
+Following which the first ever rally was held at the Bridge of Don Aberdeen 1970, right. (currently the location of the Aberdeen Conference Centre).

 More and more of these magnificent machines were ending up on the scrap heap, so the objective was to recruit like-minded people interested in maintaining interest in all types of self-propelled steam engines and vehicles.
 Working together to preserve them, a part of our history, for future generations.
 The Club also supports any moves to preserve portable and stationary steam engines.